DanielHenderson-17/ZombieLynxPortal/README.md

 ## Overview

 Zombie Lynx Portal API is a .NET/React application that serves as a ticket and notification portal for players using Steam, Discord, and Epic.
+Users can login to the portal and submit a ticket and have an ongoing conversation for real issues that may occur throughout their time at Zombie Lynx Gaming.
+Zombie Lynx Portal API serves as a customer service portal as well as an admin portal.
+Admins can assign users to tickets and issue notifications to one, many, or all users of the platform.

 ### Screenshots